sejungkwak/work-time/README.md

 - Flexible System

     The current system is set for a specific situation such as a time zone(Ireland), working hours(9:30-5:30 weekdays only) and absence usage is restricted to the current year.
-It would be more usable if there are less restrictions.
+It would be more usable if there were fewer restrictions.

 - Password Reset / Forgot Password